ferhatsirin/BookStoreProject/README.md

 **Java Spring JPA API** is used for repositoriy management.
 Spring JPA uses Hibernate as JPA provider.
 It help us to interact with the database without writing database dependent queries.
 It provides built-in functions to save, update and delete objects in the database.

-**H2 database** is used as a embedded database.
+**H2 database** is used as an embedded database.
 It is used as in-memory database so that data will be deleted after deployment process ends.
-H2 database helps use to test application faster by simplifying the process so that we dont have to create a heavy weight database management system like mysql.
+H2 database helps us to test application faster by simplifying the process so that we dont have to create a heavy weight database management system like mysql.

 **Spring Boot Test Module** is used to test the services.
 Test module includes JUnit, AssertJ and Hamcrest etc. modules to test the application.
 Book, Author and Publisher services are tested with their repositories to verify that those functions works as expected.